thessdebate/thessdebate.github.io/_posts/2017-11-15-kantradiction.md

 # image: ...
 ---

+I've been reading about Kantianism recently, and while Kant is certainly an influential philosopher, I personally dislike Kant's moral philosophy.
+In this post, I attempt to show that Kant's moral framework must be incorrect, as it contains inherent contradictions.

 Here’s an example argument that shows a logical contradiction in Kant’s moral framework.
 I start by stating Kant’s assumptions:
 1. You should will your own survival: “It is a duty to preserve one’s life” (Cahn, pg.
 92)
 2. If you will some end, you should will the means to that end: for example, Kant argues that achieving happiness is a duty only because happiness is a means to avoid temptations to break your duties in the future (Cahn, pg.
 93), this assumption is also supported by Kant scholars (Johnson, “Kant’s Moral Philosophy”)